-To celebrate the movie’s goodness, let’s play a parlor game: Pick a Best Actor Oscar winner (like Michael Douglas) and pick the a great gay biopic role for him to play (like Liberace).
+Let’s play a parlor game: Pick a Best Actor Oscar winner (like Michael Douglas) and pick the great gay biopic role for him to play (like Liberace)!
 I’ve come up with five options, and I’m psyched to hear yours.
 I threw in a bonus Best Actress scenario for the hell of it.

 Philip Seymour Hoffman as Merv Griffin